Program Overview

 Curriculum

-This CSWE-accredited program consists of 120 hours of coursework and includes general education requirements, major courses, electives and field education.
-Most coursework can be completed online, while field education is in-person.
+This CSWE-accredited program consists of 120 hours of coursework and includes general education requirements, major courses, electives and practicum education.
+Most coursework can be completed online, while practicum education is in person.
 Skills labs meet virtually on select Saturdays when students are enrolled in SW 440, SW 441 and SW 442.

 Please note that courses are subject to change.
 More information can be found in the Undergraduate Catalog.